pusher-community/real-time-laravel/activity-streams/simple-auth.md

 Route::get('auth/github/callback', 'Auth\AuthController@handleProviderCallback');
 ```

-And this is simple?!
-Anyway...
+There are a few steps here.
+But hopefully you managed to get it done quite quickly!

 ## Testing GitHub Social Auth

 We're finally in a position to test that our GitHub social login is working.

-<i class="fa fa-rocket fa-2"></i> Navigate to `http://localhost:8000/auth/github` and you should be redirected to GitHub to login.
+<i class="fa fa-rocket fa-2"></i> Navigate to http://localhost:8000/auth/github and you should be redirected to GitHub to login.
 Once you allow the application to access your basic information you should be redirected back to `http://localhost:8000/auth/github/callback?code=...&redirect=&state=...`.
 If you get the `GitHub auth successful` text it means things are working!

 We now have access to the GitHub user information via `Session::get('user')` and we'll make use of that shortly.